Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Conclusions and Discussions

-For future work, some further perceptual examination of our prediction is desired, as subjective evaluation is the ultimate standard for HRTF personalization.
-Also, some insights from the geometric information can be employed in our predictions.
-With acoustic the scattering law that directly connects the scattered energy with the equivalent size of the object, we would be able to employ physics-informed constrains in our neural network to assign weights from geometric features to acoustic features.
-We could also expand our processing methods to various HRTF databases using appropriate basis functions, to alleviate the inconvenience resulted from different measurements standards.
+For future work, some subjective perceptual examination of our prediction is desired to show the method's effectiveness in auditory perception.
+The adoption of a more recent deep learning framework remains to be further explored, which might enable us to perform the prediction from the limited number of subjects more effectively.
+Also, some insights from the geometric information can be employed in our predictions, considering the acoustic scattering law that connects the scattered energy with the equivalent size of the object.
+We could employ physics-informed constraints in our neural network to assign weights from geometric features to acoustic features.
+We would also expand our processing methods to various HRTF databases using appropriate harmonization methods~\cite{Zhang2023}, to alleviate the inconvenience resulting from different measurement standards.